NEW MANDATORY CASE MANAGEMENT PROCEDURES- EFFECTIVE IMMEDIATELY

 For the latest advisories, including Administrative Orders, please visit: http://https//www.jud11.flcourts.org/coronavirus

 Submission of Original Notes: Please do not deliver original loan documents in advance of a hearing or trial unless you are instructed to do so by the Court.
+Original notes are to be delivered to chambers only room 1017.
+Do not deliver original notes to the clerks office.

 For information regarding the Clerk of Courts offices' relocation, please visit: http://https//www.miami-dadeclerk.com/clerk/dcc-services-relocation.page